aunzo/api-mobile-dashboard/README.md

 # API Mobile Dashboard

 ## Overview
 This is a Go application that provides an API for a mobile dashboard.
-It uses Firebase Firestore for data storage and Gin as the web framework.
+It uses PostgreSQL for data storage and Gin as the web framework.

 ## Deployment